-A longtime legal professional and former judge in the Alameda County Superior Court in Oakland, California, Paul Seeman is currently a consultant in juvenile justice and criminal justice reform with Kanawha Consulting, where he also works on projects related to access to mental health services and non-profit organization and governance.
+Paul Seeman is currently a consultant with Kanawha Consulting, where he specializes in voter protection hotline management.
+He also works on projects related to non-profit governance.

 Paul Seeman spent the early years of his career as an attorney in private practice in the San Francisco Bay area.
 After completing his B.A. with Highest Honors at the University of California, Santa Cruz, and a J.D. at the University of California’s Boalt Hall, he started his own practice in Berkeley, California, where he focused his efforts on criminal and juvenile appeals and trials.
 He placed a secondary emphasis on areas such as disability rights, small business, immigration, and international environmental law.